 We would need to inspect your appliance in person before we can give any estimate of repair.
 However, if you know what part you need and have a part number, we will gladly tell you what the part will cost to replace and make sure the technician has it with him when he comes out.
 PLEASE NOTE: Any labor quoted prior to visual inspection may be adjusted should unknown circumstances arise.
 However, we cannot warranty any repairs based on anybody else’s diagnosis, and any returned part is subject to a 25% restocking fee.
 All sales are final on electrical parts that have been opened.

-The short answer: it depends.
+Quite simply, it depends on two important factors.
 First and foremost, it depends on when it was built.
 Older appliances are built better than newer appliances by far, since manufacturers designed them to last.
-Second, the brand you have also plays a large role, as well as the model series within each brand.
-It also depends on whether its used by more people versus less, and how well it is maintained, i.e. vacuum condenser or cleaning spills.
+Second, the brand you have also plays a large role, and to some extent, the model series within each brand.
+Other contributing factors include: how many users; how well it is maintained, i.e. vacuum condenser or cleaning spills.
 Any broken parts, mechanical or cosmetic, can diminish efficiency, and thereby shorten useful life.
 Also, not all refrigerators and freezers are made equal.
-Don’t expect a new fridge under $500 to last beyond the one year warranty.
+Don’t expect a cheap $500 fridge to last much beyond the one year warranty.

 That is our goal and intent.
 We have a large inventory of parts that we stock on our service vehicles to increase first call complete repairs.
 If we have to order a part and return to finish the repair, we can usually get it by next business day, and we do NOT charge for a second visit.